NASA-Protocol-Exploits/.github/profile/README.md

-# Hi there, Welcome to the Licklider Transmission Protocol Github 👋
+# Hi there, Welcome to the LTP Github 👋

-NASA Protocol Exploits was founded on February 21st, 2022.
+The NASA Protocol Exploits tea, was founded in T1/2022.
 Our mission is to evaluate space communications from a security perspective by exploring various protocols and implementations for vulnerabiltiies.